The search for non-symmetric ribbon knots: Tabulation of symmetric ribbon knots with 11 and 12 crossings

 C) A knot is called strongly-positive-amphichiral if it has a diagram which is mapped to its mirror image by a rotation of $\pi$, preserving the orientation.

-For each $K$ the composite knot $K\#K^*$ is strongly-positive-amphichiral, and if $K = -K$ it is a ribbon knot as well.
-Prime strongly-positive-amphichiral knots are rare, however: In \cite{BoocherDaigleHosteZheng}, p.\,482, it was stated that according to \cite{HosteThistlethwaiteWeeks} there are only three prime knots with 12 or fewer crossings that are strongly-positive-amphichiral, i.e.\,$10_{99}$, $10_{123}$ and 12a427.
+Obviously, composite knots consisting of a knot and its mirror image are strongly-positive-amphichiral.
+Prime strongly-positive-amphichiral knots are rare, however: In \cite{BoocherDaigleHosteZheng}, p.
+482, it was stated that according to \cite{HosteThistlethwaiteWeeks} there are only three prime knots with 12 or fewer crossings that are strongly-positive-amphichiral: $10_{99}$, $10_{123}$ and 12a427.
 Contrary to this, Seeliger's search produced diagrams for 12a1202 and 12n706 showing this symmetry.
 It occurs for a symmetric union diagram if in addition to its symmetry axis it possesses a rotational symmetry axis perpendicular to the plane, provided that the knot's orientation is preserved under rotation by $\pi$.
-We found such diagrams later also for 12a1019 and 12a1105 (shown in the Appendix).
+We found such diagrams later also for 12a1019 and 12a1105 (shown in the appendix).
 Therefore we ask:

 \enlargethispage{1cm}

 \begin{question} Is the list of prime strongly-positive-amphichiral knots with at most 12 crossings, consisting of $10_{99}$, $10_{123}$, 12a427, 12a1019, 12a1105, 12a1202 and 12n706, complete?
 Using Knotinfo data, the only undecided case seems to be 12a435. \end{question}